solarwinds/solarwinds-apm-ruby/README.md

 You can instrument your Sinatra application by adding the following code to your `config.ru` Rackup file:

-    # If you're not using Bundler.require
+    # If you're not using Bundler.require.
+Make sure this is done
+    # after the Sinatra require directive.
     require 'oboe'

     # When traces should be initiated for incoming requests.
 Valid options are